kaylanw4/ECE253_144p/README.md

 The same file has a script to divide the dataset into training, validation and testing sets.
 And also script to train your model if you wish to train it.
 If you do not wish to train your dataset then you can use the best.pt model weights that we have already provided

 Next the same file has a script to add perlin noise fog into the chosen testing images.
-To generate mnono depth estimated fog, followinstructions on this github: https://github.com/tranleanh/haze-synthesis
+To generate mnono depth estimated fog, follow instructions on this github: https://github.com/tranleanh/haze-synthesis
 Now you have the complete dataset for synthetic generated fog.

 The same file has runs to test on various datasets and also on the dataset that you will generate for low light.